The Criminal Defense Representation You Need In Federal Or State Court

 Most criminal cases in New York are handled in state courts.
 However, there are certain types of crimes and special circumstances that can lead to federal criminal charges.

-Crimes committed on federal property are prosecuted by Assistant United States Attorneys in federal court.
+Crimes committed on federal property are prosecuted by assistant U.S. attorneys in federal court.
 From misdemeanor crimes such as driving while under the influence of alcohol or drugs, to serious felonies such as rape and murder, if the offense happens on federal land, the offense is charged in federal court.

 Federal land includes: